-The municipalities should make available their building roof-tops and parking-lot roofs to be used to generate power through the installation of solar panels, the model will be for the private sector providing and installing these and all the excess power generated be supplied to the grid, a payment model will have to be developed with the private sector to ensure that it is compensated.
-Currently, Eskom has been engaged to provided land adjacent to its power stations in this regard, targeting to include up to 1800MW on its grid.
-Some metros in Gauteng have already started and it encourage that all municipalities do the same.
+- ☐ The municipalities should make available their building roof-tops and parking-lot roofs to be used to generate power through the installation of solar panels. - ☐ The model will be for the private sector providing and installing these and all the excess power generated be supplied to the grid. - □ A payment model will have to be developed with the private sector to ensure that it is compensated. - ☐ Currently, Eskom has been engaged to provided land adjacent to its power stations in this regard, targeting to include up to 1800MW on its grid.